snakers4/cft-contest-2018/src/article.md

 ## **Domain description**

 One illustration is better than a thousand words.
-Please also note - in train + test there were ~2000 counties, i.e. country input was also very noisy.
+Please also note - in train + test there were ~2000 countries, i.e. country input was also very noisy.

 id | fullname | country | target | fullname_true
 -- | -- | -- | -- | --